-AdminEdge: This controls whether the operEdge flag should start as set or cleared.
-The initial operEdge state when a port is initialized.
+AdminEdge: Controls whether the operEdge flag should start as set or cleared (the initial operEdge state when a port is initialized).

-AutoEdge: This controls whether the bridge should enable automatic edge detection on the bridge port.
+AutoEdge: Controls whether the bridge should enable automatic edge detection on the bridge port.
 This allows operEdge to be derived from whether BPDU's are received on the port or not.

-Restricted Role: If enabled, it causes the port not to be selected as root port for the CIST or any MSTI, even if it has the best spanning tree priority vector.
-Such a port will be selected as an alternate port after the root port has been selected.
+Restricted Role: If enabled, it causes the port not to be selected as Root Port for the CIST or any MSTI, even if it has the best spanning tree priority vector.
+Such port will be selected as an Alternate Port after the Root Port has been selected.
 If set, it can cause lack of spanning tree connectivity.
 It can be set by a network administrator to prevent bridges external to a core region of the network influence the spanning tree active topology because those bridges are not under the full control of the administrator.
-This feature is also known as root guard.
+This feature is also known as Root Guard.